nlposs/NLP-OSS/Proposal-2019.md

 There are many workshops focusing open language resource/annotation creation and curation (e.g. BUCC, GWN, LAW, LOD, WAC).
 Moreover, we have the flagship LREC conference dedicated to linguistic resources.
 However, the engineering aspects of NLP OSS is overlooked and under-discussed within the community.
 There are open source conferences and venues (such as FOSDEM, OSCON, Open Source Summit) where discussions range from operating system kernels to air traffic control hardware but the representation of NLP related presentations is limited.
 In the Machine Learning (ML) field, the Journal of Machine Learning Research - Machine Learning Open Source Software (JMLR-MLOSS) is a forum for discussions and dissemination of ML OSS topics.
 We envision that the Workshop for NLP-OSS becomes a similar avenue for NLP OSS discussions.

-To our best knowledge, this is the first workshop proposal in the recent years that focuses more on the building aspect of NLP and less on scientific novelty or state-of-art development.
-A decade ago, there was the SETQA-NLP (Software Engineering, Testing, and Quality Assurance for Natural Language Processing) workshop that raised awareness of the need for good software engineering practices in NLP.
+A decade ago, there was also the SETQA-NLP (Software Engineering, Testing, and Quality Assurance for Natural Language Processing) workshop that raised awareness of the need for good software engineering practices in NLP.
 In the earlier days of NLP, linguistic software was often monolithic and the learning curve to install, use, and extend the tools was steep and frustrating.
 More often than not, NLP OSS developers/users interact in siloed communities within the ecologies of their respective projects.
 In addition to engineering aspects of NLP software, the open source movement has brought a community aspect that we often overlook in building impactful NLP technologies.

 One example of NLP OSS synergy is NLTK's support for Stanford NLP tools which provide a Pythonic interface to the Stanford tools written in Java.
 More recently, the REST-ful API from Stanford CoreNLP tools has alleviated a host of issues that are related to cross-OSS interfaces in NLTK (c.f. https://github.com/nltk/nltk/pull/1249).
 The developers have also interacted across their respective code repositories to raise issues and give code reviews.
 Beyond the diamond-sharpening effect of cross-OSS collaborations, the result of the successful interface between the tools opens the door to easily benchmark annotations created by NLTK and Stanford CoreNLP.

 Another example of precious OSS knowledge comes from SpaCy developer [Montani (2017)](https://ines.io/blog/spacy-commercial-open-source-nlp), who shared her thoughts and challenges of maintaining commercial NLP OSS, such as handling open issues on the issue tracker, model release and packaging strategy and monetizing NLP OSS for sustainability.

+More recently, there is also the [PyTorch Transformer](https://github.com/huggingface/pytorch-transformers) by Hugging Face, which has gathered much interest from the community by open sourcing implementations and pretrained weights of BERT-like models, in a clean and well-organized structure.

+To our best knowledge, the first NLP-OSS workshop, which was co-located with ACL 2018, was the first workshop in recent years that focused more on building quality software for NLP, open sourcing, developing useful engineering practices, and less on scientific novelty or state-of-art development.

-We hope that the NLP-OSS workshop becomes the intellectual forum to collate this type of knowledge, announce new software/features, promote the open source culture and best practices that go beyond the conferences.
+We hope that the 2nd NLP-OSS workshop could also be hosted in an *ACL conference, to be an intellectual forum to collate this type of knowledge, announce new software/features, promote the open source culture and best practices that go beyond the conferences.

 ## Call for Papers